gobeyondidentity/customer-docs/docs/contribute/site-organization-and-files.md

 - `/sidebar.js` - Specify the order of documents in the sidebar.
 If you have a new file to add to the site, modify this file.

-- `static/api` - Contains the API documentation for v0 and v1.
+- `static/api` - Contains the API documentation for v2.

 ## Site config files